CaliStyle/trailpack-proxy-router/README.md

 This is useful for when a child route may not have a specific view eg. `/products/1` and the wildcard might eg. `products/:id`.
 With this schema, you need not make a view for each product, and instead just define the wildcard templates which the product will inherit.
 This does allow you to still have extreme control over any individual page while also having a fallback.

 ### Add Policies to RouteController Methods
 By default trailpack-proxy-route has no policies to prevent anything from hitting the RouteController endpoints.
 You will need to create policies with your authentication strategy to determine what is allowed to hit them.
+We recommend using [Proxy Permissions](https://github.com/calistyle/trailpack-proxy-permissions) which makes this easy and will lock down admininstrative endpoints automatically.

 ### Server Clusters with Flat File (TODO)
 For Proxy Router to work on a server cluster as a Flat File server, Redis is required.